 Rushing The Process / Lack Of Training

 DON’T RUSH THE PROCESS!
 I’m so serious, don’t you dare.
-Seeing many artists released new art seemingly every day can put you in the mindstate that you have to do the same.
+Seeing many artists released new art EVERYDAY can put you in the mindstate that you have to do the same.
 It doesn’t.
 Take the time to do drawing studies, finding your style, and practice.
-I spent one semester in college majoring in Art and the one thing I left with is knowing that shapes & body form are hella important.
+I spent one semester in college majoring in Art and the one thing I left with is knowing that having form is hella important.
 As basic as it is, it will make or break a painting.

 Be patient with yourself and learn yourself.
 You may discover something about yourself that is SO different from others.
 Myself, I love drawing hands, not in detail so much yet almost everyone will say they hate drawing hands in ANY way.
 I love hands.
 They give massages, they hold on to things & people, I hold my brush and typed this blog with the fingers from my hand.
 I love hands!